Emmys 2022 Winners: The Complete List - E! Online

 Nominated for awards tonight are famous faces and acting veterans like Reese Witherspoon, Zendaya, Sarah Paulson, Andrew Garfield, Jennifer Coolidge, Donald Glover, Jason Sudeikis, Jean Smart, Kaley Cuoco and more.
 Of course, don't count out newcomers and this year's breakout stars, including Abbott Elementary's triple threat Quinta Brunson, The White Lotus star and Euphoria's Sydney Sweeney, the Squid Game cast and possibly the year's most talked about on-screen transformations, Pam & Tommy's Lily James and Sebastian Stan.

-As we eagerly wait for all the trophies to be handed out on NBC and Peacock, see which shows and stars are already 2022 Emmy winners below.
+As the trophies continue to be handed out on NBC and Peacock, see which shows and stars are already 2022 Emmy winners below.

 Check back all night long for the latest updates.